-As a part of this project, Dr. Murphy has conducted in-depth interviews with members of the Punjabi-language literary community in India, Pakistan, Canada, and the UK/Ireland; it is linked the “Punjabi in BC” project, which focuses on Punjabi language advocacy and cultural production in the Province of British Columbia, Canada.
+This project involves in-depth interviews with members of the Punjabi-language literary community in India, Pakistan, and the UK/Ireland; it is linked the “Punjabi in BC” project, which focuses on Punjabi language advocacy and cultural production in the Province of British Columbia, Canada.
 Editing of the interviews has been completed by Raghavendra Rao K.V. and Navneet Aujla, graduate in 2018 of UBC with a minor in Asian Studies, and Lovneet Aujla (graduate in 2019 with a minor in Asian Studies), with some early work by Alanna Coady (now a PhD student at UBC-O).
 Editing of the videos was supported though Dr. Murphy’s participation in the Peter Wall Institute of Advanced Studies “Wall Scholar” program in 2016-7, and through the SSHRC Insight Grant program.
 UBC’s Work Learn program has provided additional support for student assistance with research and editing, as has a contribution by an anonymous donor to the Department of History, University of British Columbia.

 Explore interviews in different locations: